techery/janet-analytics/README.md

 The problem is `SomeAnalyticsSdk.sendEvent()` method doesn't accept our entity directly.
 Instead, it wants a `String eventName` and a `Map<String, String> eventData`.
 On the other side - `PetEntity` has a number of characteristics, stored as `int`'s and `String`'s and, of cource, a `Date birthDate` field.

 You can write some code to re-format our data and feed it to `sendEvent` method.
-But:
+But!

- * ⚠️ what if re-formatting code grows with time and takes up more and more space in your presenter?
+ * ⚠️ What if re-formatting code grows with time and takes up more and more space in your presenter?
- * ⚠️ what if we have some other presenter, where we also have to send similar event?
+ * ⚠️ What if we have some other presenter, where we also have to send similar event?
- * ⚠️ testing re-formatting logic as a part of presenter might be difficult or impossible by number of reasons.
+ * ⚠️ Testing re-formatting logic as a part of presenter might be difficult or impossible by number of reasons.

 ##### Solution Example